Biocontrol introduction

 Release details:

-Cameron et al. (1989), Gourlay (2007) - assumed to have been released along with B. jacobaeae at Nelson and a number of North Island sites.
+Cameron et al. (1989), Gourlay (2007d) - emerging adults of B. seneciella are assumed to have been released along with B. jacobaeae between 1936 and 1940 at Nelson in the South Island and a number of North Island sites.

 Establishment: